 The US is moving on multiple fronts to reduce and regulate GHG emissions.
 We expect these efforts to continue at both the state and federal levels.
-At the federal level, these efforts are focused on the development and expansion of frameworks and direct incentives for GHG reduction measures.
-For example, implementation of the Inflation Reduction Act (IRA) in 2023 is already showing significant efforts to: develop offshore wind production; regulate GHG emissions, including those of methane and HFCs; promote both agricultural carbon sequestration and climate resiliency of farms and forests; expand development and use of biofuels; and decarbonise GHG-intensive industries through higher energy efficiency and transition to low-carbon inputs.
-The IRA is also revising and expanding the American system of tax credits for renewable energy production and carbon capture.
+At the federal level, these efforts are focused on deploying incentives for GHG reduction measures and adopting new sector-specific GHG emissions reduction requirements.

+Implementation of the IRA in 2023 is already bringing significant impact in certain sectors, including efforts to develop and deploy technologies such as offshore wind and carbon sequestration.
 Combined with the US\$1.1 trillion bipartisan infrastructure law, government procurement initiatives, permitting reforms, and agency actions to support GHG reduction across various sectors, the federal government has, over the past few years, unleashed a wide range of incentives and programmes that will lead to both significant GHG reductions and related economic realignment in certain industries.

-In addition to incentives, the federal government also is focusing on further regulation of high-emitting sectors, with new GHG emissions standards either proposed or under development.
-And in alignment with global trends, US financial regulators and the Federal Trade Commission (FTC) are focused on new laws and guidelines governing GHG disclosures and consumer protection standards for GHG claims.
-President Biden also is pushing environmental justice forward in tandem with climate change.
-In April 2023, he issued Executive Order 14086, 'Revitalizing Our Nation's Commitment to Environmental Justice for All', in which climate justice considerations feature prominently.
-This effort will further promote environmental and climate justice within federal government initiatives.
+In addition to incentives, the federal government is focusing on further regulation of high-emitting sectors, with new GHG emissions standards either recently adopted (subject to pending challenges) or under development.
+And in alignment with global trends, US financial regulators and the FTC are focused on new laws and guidelines governing GHG disclosures and consumer protection standards for GHG claims.

 Many states also have continued or increased climate regulation at the state level and through regional programmes.
-At present, over 20 states have net-zero GHG emissions targets, representing a sizeable majority of the US economy.
-California still leads the charge, but faces competition from New York, Washington, Massachusetts and other states developing aggressive GHG programmes, including increased deployment of renewable energy and a strong focus on the transportation sector, which is now the largest GHG-emitting sector in many states.
-While some of these federal and state actions are being challenged or facing pushback, they are likely to lead to increased GHG regulation and action on climate change in the next one to three years.
+California still leads the charge, but faces competition from New York, Washington, Oregon, Massachusetts and other states developing aggressive GHG programmes, including increased deployment of renewable energy and a strong focus on the transportation sector, which is now the largest GHG-emitting sector in many states.